4. Best Practice Benchmarks

 All appointed international health and social care personnel must be registered with the appropriate UK regulatory body

-4.24 Candidates should be strongly advised to commence the registration process in good time and if possible before applying for a post.
+4.25 Candidates should be strongly advised to commence the registration process in good time and if possible before applying for a post (with the exception of registration with Scottish Social Services Council (SSSC) as this cannot be undertaken until employment is secured.
+See Annex D for contact details).
 If a candidate does not have registration at the time of appointment, employers and contracting bodies should factor this in when agreeing contracts and start dates.
-Employers and contracting bodies should consider approaching the appropriate regulatory body early in the recruitment process .
+Employers and contracting bodies should consider approaching the appropriate regulatory body early in the recruitment process.
 Early insight on upcoming demand for registration supports the professional regulator to manage capacity.

 All international health and social care personnel required to undertake supervised practice, if required to do so by a regulatory body, should be fully supported in this process.